 Forest Management Programs (FMP) are legal forest management documents authorized by SEMARNAT that permit harvesting for commercial purposes at sustainable levels by ensuring that forest harvest does not exceed forest growth.
 Where landowners can demonstrate that the actual forest growth exceeds the allowable harvest identified in the FMP, SEMARNAT may accept an increase in the allowable harvest to reflect the estimated periodic growth more accurately.
 Therefore, this protocol considers that all periodic growth under the FMP is at risk and, regardless of the current allowable harvest rate, any non-harvested periodic growth is additional.
 Since the permitted harvest volumes are established based on the growth of the area under the entire FMP, the Activity Area must likewise include the entire area under the FMP or a subset with an equivalent age distribution (see Section 2.3).
-Since this protocol only credits for growth above the Activity Area baseline, or its initial carbon stocks (see Section 5.2), and all growth is considered at risk under FMPs, Activity Areas under FMPs automatically pass the performance standard test.
+Since this protocol only credits for growth is considered at risk under FMPs, Activity Areas under FMPs automatically pass the performance standard test.